joe-durbin/AzDocker/README.md

 ### Installation

 1. Clone or download this repository
-2. Ensure `starship.toml` is present in the project root
+2. Ensure `config_files/starship.toml` is present (it should be included in the repository)
 3. Make the setup script executable:

 ```bash